SkipLabs/skip/www/docs/getting_started.md

 This guide implements an example reactive service which can be queried or subscribed to by user's clients to see up-to-date listings of which of their active friends belong to each group, maintained up to date as input data changes without any explicit management of updates in the service's declarative logic.

-We've showed the core reactive logic without going into full detail on how to deploy and interact with a Skip service; see the [Deploying](todo: docusaurus link) guide for more details on how to wire reactivity into a generic web application, including how to handle user writes and feed those into input collection
+We've shown the core reactive logic here without going into full detail on how to deploy and interact with a Skip service; see the [Deploying](todo: docusaurus link) guide for more details on how to wire reactivity into a generic web application, including how to handle user writes and feed those into input collection

 We've also elided the details of syncing data from external sources like databases or non-reactive APIs; see [todo: docusaurus link] for more details on how to keep your reactive service hydrated and in sync with updates from other components of your application.